Russlewisbo/rifamycins/README.md

 Quarto was not available in the build sandbox, so a first render in RStudio/Quarto locally is recommended to confirm layout.

-## Notes / to verify

-- Chapter references 263–268 (investigational agents) were not captured cleanly in the source OCR.
-Entries `@TNP2092` and `@TNP2198` are marked `INCOMPLETE` in the `.bib` — verify volume/pages/DOI before publishing.
-- Two `<!-- IMAGE NEEDED -->` placeholders in the slides/webpage (ansamycin scaffold; RNAP-binding schematic).
-Source figures are copyrighted; redraw rather than reproduce.